The Skill Beneath the Behavior

 Because then we wouldn’t just be tracking behavior.

-We’d be building it.
+We’d be helping build the skills underneath it.

 Next